OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

                 - right

-TF uses three modes to cater to different types of traffic from network services, namley Transparent, In-Network and In-Network-NAT service-chain.
+OpenSDN uses three modes to cater to different types of traffic from network services, namley Transparent, In-Network and In-Network-NAT service-chain.
 Transparent is typically used for network services that do not modify the packet.
 In network (or layer-3) service chain provides a gateway service where packets are routed between the service instance interfaces, packets are routed based on destination IP.
 Finally, the In-Network-Nat mode is similar to In-Network, however, it replicates right virtual-network's prefixes to left virtual-network, but not vice-versa.
 Typical usecase of this flavor of service-chain is VNF's left interface has private ip, and the right interface has global ip, in a case such as SNAT for internet access is performed.
 Since private ip can't be exported to the internet, in this case, left virtual-network's prefix can't be replicated to right virtual-network.

 Next we need to create a `service instance` from the `Configure->Services->Service instance`.
 Click the (+) icon to create a new service instance with the following configuration: